No. Only public service opportunities taking place within the United States are eligible for the fellowship.

 Yes.
 Travel expenditures, living costs, and summer income are eligible expenses, though ordinarily award amounts will not exceed $5,000 for undergraduates and $8,000 for graduate and professional School students.

-The selection committee will make a tentative decision on your application if a sponsorship letter is not received by February 1, 2017.
-However, a sponsorship letter is required before we can confirm an award.
-After March 30, 2017, the committee will no longer be able to consider applicants who have not secured sponsorship.
+The selection committee will make a tentative decision on your application if a sponsorship letter is not received by February 8, 2021.
+However, a sponsorship letter is required before we can confirm an award and it is advisable to submit it as soon as you have received it.
+After March 8, 2021, the committee will no longer be able to consider applicants who have not secured sponsorship.